jmau111-org/htb-dirty-scripts/noter/README.md

 # Noter

-Rated as medium, the box will put your logic to the test.
+The box will put your logic to the test.

 At the beginning, to access the targeted backend, I needed this tiny Bash script: